 To determine which of these options is the right one, I turned to

-Dionysius set the birth of Jesus Christ to Dec 25, 1 BC, and the death at 33 Anno Domine, the only year that made Good Friday on a Friday.
-He was only off by a few years.
+Dionysius set the birth of Jesus Christ to Dec 25, 1 BC, and the death at 33 Anno Domine, the only year according to the lunar calendar that made Good Friday occur on a Friday. ( check https://lenbilen.com/2017/04/14/when-was-the-crucifixion-of-jesus/ ) He was only off by a few years.
 The dates are now set to:

-I had fallen into the same trap as so many before us.
+I had fallen into the same trap as so many before me.
 We live in the age of grace!

 The word for today is “today”.

-The verse 38 was the verse that convinced me I had to be baptized in a believers baptism, even though I had been baptized as an infant.
-It really had nothing to do with salvation, that was settled at he time of belief.
+Verse 38 convinced me I had to be baptized in a believers baptism, even though I had been baptized as an infant.
+It really had nothing to do with salvation, that was settled at the time of belief.
 It was an act of faith and obedience to remain in close fellowship with God.
+And my living hope is that God will keep His promise, He will keep me eternally secure even if I lose my mind, which still may happen late in this life, but will be fully restored in the life to come.